stefan-hinterhoelzl/smartroom-usecase/smartroom-api/README.md

 ![Post Light](/assets/images/create_light.png)
 #### Requesting State Data
 Devices paired to the zigbee network send data about their current state.
 This happens either on first joining the network, after a change was made to their state or when requested by the zigbee2mqtt server.
 The light for example transmits an updated state event every time it is toggled or the color/brightness change.
 An update can be requested by sending a message to the topic ```zigbee2mqtt/{friendly_name_of_the_device}/get```.
 The post endpoint ```/Rooms/{room_id}/Lights/{light_id}/ManualSavestate``` essentially does exactly that.
-The API store every state update of any device paired to the API, no matter how the state transmit was triggered.
+The API stores every state update of any device paired to the API, no matter how the state transmit was triggered.

 ![Manual Savestate](/assets/images/manual_savestate.png)
 #### Reading Data through the API (interval and from-to in UNIX timestamps)